luddehs/Battleships/README.md

   - If your guess misses, an "X" will appear at the coordinates, along with a "Miss!" message.
 - To win, either you or the computer must sink all of the opponent's ships.

-## Site Owner Goals

-- To offer users a captivating game experience that is both challenging and rewarding.
-- To deliver an application that is easy to use and performs functions seamlessly.

-## User Stories

-- ### As a user I want to:

 ## Logic Flow

 ![Flow Chart]()